koichincom/website/index.md

 # De Anza Neurotechnology Club (not official yet)

-We need the first 10 members to start a club officially, so please join us on Discord if you're interested.
+To officially start a club, we need the first 10 members, so please join us on Discord if you're interested.

 [Discord](https://discord.gg/TF38g4AGtk)

----
----
 ---

 ![Koichi's Photo](profile150.jpg)